Birds Eye: Captain Birdseye (United Kingdom)

 In the United Kingdom, Captain Birdseye was an advertising mascot of the brand, from the 1960s to late 1990s.
-Appearing in numerous television and billboard commercials since 1967, he was played by the actor John Hewer between then and 1998 e.g. in 1986 advert for Birdsye Fish Fingers.
+Appearing in numerous television and billboard commercials since 1967, he was played by the actor John Hewer between then and 1998 e.g. in 1986 advert for Birdseye Fish Fingers.
 After the retirement of the original actor, the brand was relaunched with a younger man with designer stubble (played by Thomas Pescod), but was less popular, and the character was dropped from Birdeye's advertising.
 A 2014 redesign of the brand's packaging includes artwork resembling the original Captain Bird's Eye.